Turban: Christianity

 In Kenya, the Akurinu, a Christian denomination, wear turbans as religious headgear.
 The official name of the denomination is The Kenya Foundation of the Prophets Church, or else Holy Ghost Church.
 Both men and women wear white turbans; children wear tunics.
-Some Oriental Orthodox churches such as the Coptic Orthodox Church and the Syriac Orthodox Church include turbans in the vestments for the priest.
+Some Oriental Orthodox churches, such as the Coptic Orthodox Church and the Syriac Orthodox Church, include turbans in the vestments for the priest.

 The origin of the word akurinu is not clear.
 It is said by some to come from the Kikuyu question Mukuri-ni which translates to 'who is the redeemer?'.
 Others say that it comes from the growling sounds made by early adherents to the sect when possessed by the spirit, an act described as gukurina.
 In his book Facing Mt.
 Kenya, Jomo Kenyatta states that the akurinu referred to themselves as Arooti(dreamers), people of God.

 The akurinu identify Joseph Ng'ang'a as the founder of the sect.
 It was Ng'ang'a who ascended Mount Kenya (then known as Mount Kirinyaga) with the first four akurinu prophets - Joseph Kanini, Henry Maina, Philip Mukubwa, and Lilian Njeru.
 It was on this ascension that the akurinu say Njeru was instructed to remove all adornments she had worn, throw them into River Nyamindi, and cover her hair.
 They also claim to have been instructed by God to lift their hands in the air as they pray.
 These two practices form an integral part of akurinu religious beliefs today.

 Islam

-In Islamic cultures, some men wear a turban-style headdress in emulation of Muhammad who is believed to have worn a black or white turban.
+In Islamic cultures, some men wear a turban-style headdress in emulation of Prophet Muhammad who is believed to have worn a black or white turban.
 It is sometimes called an Imama.
 The head wraps are worn in different ways and called by different names depending on the region and culture.
 Examples include (عمامة `emãmah) in Arabic, and the Dastar (دستار) in Persian.
 The most preferred style is the elliptic cylindrical headwrap, with the tail hanging behind.

 In Shi'a Islam, a black head wrap around a small white cap is worn by descendants of Muhammad called Sayyids, and white turbans by other well-educated persons and scholars.
 Sufi Muslims often wear a green head wrap around a small cap or the green head wrap alone.
 Members of the Dawat-e-Islami movement wear green turbans, whereas members of Sunni Dawate Islami (which broke away from Dawat-e-Islami in 1992) wear white turbans.

 In Sudan, large white headdresses connote high social status.
 In India and Pakistan the cap is called a topi.
 Women of Islam typically do not wear turbans, as it is typically considered part of a man's dress, while women do typically cover their hair as part of hijab.

 However, just as some Muslim women wear no headcovering, some modern Muslim women wear a turban style covering.
 Although it is still not as widely accepted by the more conservative Islamic communities.